cornelcristea/grayscale_image_converter/README.md

 source build.sh -m debug
 ```
 The -m input argumnet represents the build mode and it can be:
-- debug - for test
+- debug - for sw test
-- deploy - for sw release
+- deploy - for sw build